lawrencecchen/vite-plugin-lightningcss/apps/docs/docs/index.md

 # Vite Lightning CSS Plugin

+Lightning CSS is an extremely fast CSS parser, transformer, bundler, and minifier.

-Lightning CSS is a fast alternative to autoprefixer.
+It's a really fast alternative to autoprefixer.

 Go here to read more about Lightning CSS: https://lightningcss.dev/